appbaseio/reactivesearch/content/docs/reactivesearch/v3/search/datasearch.md

 -   **componentId** `String`
     unique identifier of the component, can be referenced in other components' `react` prop.
--   **dataField** `String or Array` database field(s) to be connected to the component's UI view.
-DataSearch accepts an Array in addition to String, useful for applying search across multiple fields.
+-   **dataField** `String or Array` database field(s) to be queried against.
+Accepts an Array in addition to String, useful for applying search across multiple fields.
--   **nestedField** `String` [optional] use to set the `nested` mapping field that allows arrays of objects to be indexed in a way that they can be queried independently of each other.
-Applicable only when dataField is a part of `nested` type.
+-   **nestedField** `String` [optional]
+    Set the path of the `nested` type under which the `dataField` is present.
+Only applicable only when the field(s) specified in the `dataField` is(are) present under a [`nested` type](https://www.elastic.co/guide/en/elasticsearch/reference/current/nested.html) mapping.
 -   **title** `String or JSX` [optional] set the title of the component to be shown in the UI.
 -   **defaultValue** `string` [optional] set the initial search query text on mount.
--   **value** `string` [optional] controls the current value of the component.
+-   **value** `string` [optional] sets the current value of the component.
 It sets the search query text (on mount and on update).
-Use this prop in conjunction with `onChange` function.
+Use this prop in conjunction with the `onChange` prop.
--   **downShiftProps** `Object` [optional] allow passing props directly to `Downshift` component.
+-   **downShiftProps** `Object` [optional] allow passing props directly to the underlying `Downshift` component.
 You can read more about Downshift props [here](https://github.com/paypal/downshift#--downshift-------).
 -   **fieldWeights** `Array` [optional] set the search weight for the database fields, useful when dataField is an Array of more than one field.
 This prop accepts an array of numbers.
 A higher number implies a higher relevance weight for the corresponding field in the search results.
--   **placeholder** `String` [optional] set the placeholder text to be shown in the searchbox input field.
+-   **placeholder** `String` [optional] set placeholder text to be shown in the component's input field.
 Defaults to "Search".
 -   **showIcon** `Boolean` [optional] whether to display a search or custom icon in the input box.
 Defaults to `true`.
 -   **iconPosition** `String` [optional] sets the position of the search icon.
-Can be `left` or `right`.
+Can be set to either `left` or `right`.
 Defaults to `right`.
 -   **icon** `JSX` [optional]
-    displays a custom search icon instead of the default 🔍
+    set a custom search icon instead of the default 🔍
--   **showClear** `Boolean` [optional] show a clear text icon.
+-   **showClear** `Boolean` [optional] show a clear text `X` icon.
 Defaults to `false`.
 -   **clearIcon** `JSX` [optional] allows setting a custom icon for clearing text instead of the default cross.
 -   **autosuggest** `Boolean` [optional]